Active Substances Subject to the Poisons Law

 Part II (sale restricted to registered retail pharmacists and listed sellers registered with local authority)

-- Granular formulations which do not contain more than 12% w/w of this, or a combination of similarly flagged poisons, are exempt
+- Granular formulations which do not contain more than 12% w/w of this, or a combination of similarly flagged poisons, are exempt.
+Back to reference of footnote 1

-- Formulations containing not more than 7.5% of nicotine are exempt
+- Formulations containing not more than 7.5% of nicotine are exempt.
+Back to reference of footnote 2

 - Code of Practice for Suppliers of Pesticides to Agriculture, Horticulture and Forestry (60 pages) (916kb)